aritram1/comfy-home/README.md

 # comfy-home
-Comfy-home is a web app to control home connected IOTs.
+Comfy-home is a web app to control connected IOTs in home.